saucelabs-training/demo-js/testrunner-toolkit/cypress/examples/default/README.md

 This will install all needed dependencies that are listed in the `package.json`-file

-> NOTE: Make sure you are in the folder `testrunner-toolkit/cypress/examples/default` when you execute this command

 ### Run tests locally
 You can run the tests on your local machine, the only thing you need to have is Chrome.
 If you have it you can run this command